Mission

 About Me

-I am Associate Professor of Educational Policy Studies and Evaluation at the University of Kentucky.
-I am also a Contributing Columnist for The Clarion Ledger of Jackson, MS, the state’s major newspaper.
-In 2015, I began writing also for The Prindle Post.
-From 2007 to 2016, I was assistant (’07-’13) and then associate professor (’13-’16) of Public Policy Leadership and affiliated faculty member in the School of Law and in the department of Philosophy at the University of Mississippi.
-I have authored four books that you can learn about on this Web site, including Democracy and Leadership and Uniting Mississippi, and I have edited a volume of John Dewey’s public writings, titled America’s Public Philosopher: Essays on Social Justice, Economics, Education, and the Future of Democracy (Columbia University Press, 2021).
+I am Professor and Director of Graduate Studies in the department of Educational Policy Studies and Evaluation at the University of Kentucky.
+Prior to moving to Kentucky, I served as a Contributing Columnist for The Clarion Ledger of Jackson, MS, Mississippi’s major newspaper.
+From 2007 to 2016, I was Assistant (’07-’13) and then Associate Professor (’13-’16) of Public Policy Leadership and affiliated faculty member in the School of Law and in the department of Philosophy at the University of Mississippi.
+I have published six books that you can learn about on this Web site, including Democracy and Leadership (Lexington Books, 2013) and Uniting Mississippi (University Press of Mississippi, 2015), and one of which is an edited volume of John Dewey’s public writings, titled America’s Public Philosopher: Essays on Social Justice, Economics, Education, and the Future of Democracy (Columbia University Press, 2021).
+My latest book is titled A Culture of Justice, which will be released in January of 2026 with the State University of New York (SUNY) Press.
 I earned my Ph.D. in Philosophy in 2007 at Southern Illinois University, my M.A. in Philosophy from Ohio University, and my B.S. in Philosophy and Communication Studies from Vanderbilt University.
 I began teaching in 2002 at O.U. in Athens, Ohio.

 I serve as Executive Director and as a member of the Board of Trustees for the Society of Philosophers in America (SOPHIA).
 From 2011 to 2014, I served as Chair of the American Philosophical Association’s Committee on Public Philosophy.
 Since 2013, I have been a member of the Advisory Board for the Public Philosophy Network and chaired the Program Committee for the group’s 2015 conference.
 Finally, I chaired the Society for the Advancement of American Philosophy’s Committee on Public Philosophy from 2013-2017.